ROCm/jax-aiter/README.md

 Status: experimental.

+Note: Python 3.12 is now required; Python 3.10 support has been dropped.

 ## AITER integration for JAX

-**AITER** is AMD’s centralized library of AI operators optimized for ROCm GPUs.
+**AITER** is AMD's centralized library of AI operators optimized for ROCm GPUs.
 It unifies multiple backends (C++, Python, CK, assembly, etc.) and exposes a consistent operator interface.

 **JAX-AITER** builds on that foundation by providing: